uss-hopper/archive-react-spinup/README.md

 };
 ```
 ## Add React Router To The project
-1. Create a new Component called Home in `/app/src/pages`
+1. Create a new Component called Home in `/app/src/pages` with the content below.
-2. Add the content below to the file
 ```
 import React from "react"